willfleury/metrics-agent/README.md

 # Binaries & Releases

-See the releases section of the github repository for releases along with the prebuilt agent binaries for codahale and prometheus.
+See the releases section of the github repository for releases along with the prebuilt agent binaries for dropwizard and prometheus.

 # Building

-The module metrics-agent-dist has build profiles for both Prometheus and Codahale.
+The module metrics-agent-dist has build profiles for both Prometheus and Dropwizard.

 	mvn clean package -Pprometheus

-	mvn clean package -Pcodahale
+	mvn clean package -Pdropwizard

 The uber jar can be found under /target/metrics-agent.jar